 Solar panel rocket science?

 By now you’ve probably come to the conclusion that answering “How many solar panels do I need?” is not, in fact, rocket science.
-But I hope you’ve also discovered that it involves a much more complex and nuanced calculation than you might otherwise have considered.
-While it’s important to get to that final figure, I hope this article has demonstrated that it’s even more important to answer the underlying questions hidden within the formula.
+Hopefully, you’ve also discovered that it involves a much more complex and nuanced calculation than you might otherwise have considered.
+While it’s important to get to that final figure, it’s even more important to answer the underlying questions hidden within the formula.
 Only then will you accurately know how many solar panels you need to power a business.